 Participants who strolled by wooded path, on the other hand, revealed a more positive mindset in the questionnaires and had less blood flowing in the prefrontal cortex.

 The methodology was the most simple, but by no means ineffective.
 Basically measuring the brain activity of volunteers before and after a ride on the Stanford campus.

 According to Bratman, various aspects of the research still need to be improved.
 In fact, not Bratman nor anyone else has yet discovered why we need so much contact with nature to get well and how exactly it changes our mind in a positive way.
-It also remains unclear how the verified results should be interpreted.

 That is, whether they’re actually evidence of an intrinsic effect of natural environments on our brains, rather than just an obvious expression of the well-known negative influences of urban environments on the human psyche.